Andrettin/Wyrmsun/readme.txt

 - Units' gray hair variation is now linked to the "old" trait.
 - Wyrm's "vicious" icon variation is now linked to the "vicious" trait.
 - Gnomish caravans can now carry two units.
+- Gryphon riders now have a gray-haired variations (graphics by b_o).

 * Upgrades
 - Added germanic bronze shield upgrade (graphics by Leo).